-- You can make peanut-almond butter in the same way by using equal parts of both the nuts rather than just peanuts.
+- You can make peanut-almond butter in the same way by using equal parts of both nuts.

-- People with peanut allergies are strictly prohibited to consume peanut butter, as it can trigger potentially deadly reactions.
+- People with peanut allergies are strictly prohibited from consuming peanut butter, as it can trigger potentially deadly reactions.

 Anaphylaxis occurs suddenly and can lead to unconsciousness or death if not treated immediately.
 Thus, people with a peanut allergy must exercise special precautions with regard to their food choices, when buying groceries, or when eating out.